lambtor/Phaser/readme.md

 modify flicker behavior to instead randomly set 2 beam chain pixel colors
 </li>
 <li>
-flash battery level when setting down button is held for 2s and intensity already at minimum (in mariner mode)
+flash battery level when setting down button is held for 2s and intensity already at minimum (in Mariner mode)
 </li>
 </ul>